MiguelFranken/melodii/Documentation/development/DEVELOPMENT.md

 </div>

 # Development
-The following introduces you to setting up the Mix in general and adding new instruments.
+The following introduces you to setting up *The Mix* in general and adding new instruments.

 If you want to deploy the project on a [Raspberry Pi], read [DEPLOYMENT.md](Documentation/development/DEPLOYMENT.md).